ikaru5/heimdall-contract/doc/validation/additionalValidations.md

 The `addAdditionalValidations` method should return an object that defines your custom validations.
 Each validation rule should have a `check` and `message` function.

 The `check` function should return `true` if the validation passes, and `false` otherwise.
-It receives the parameters `(value, isRequired, dType, depth, contract)`.
+It receives named parameters using destructuring: `({value, config, dType, depth, contract})`.

 The `message` function should return a string that will be used as the error message when the validation fails.
-It receives the same parameters as the `check` function.
+It receives the same named parameters as the `check` function, plus an optional `customLocalization` parameter.

 Here is an example of a contract with a custom validation rule: